Flash cut

 A flash cut, also called a flash cutover, is an immediate change in a complex system, with no phase-in period.

-In the United States, some telephone area codes were split or overlaid immediately, rather than being phased in with a permissive dialing period.
-An example is telephone area code 213, which serves downtown Los Angeles and its immediate environs, split in January 1951 into 213 and 714 all at once.
+In the United States, some telephone area codes were split without a period to allow customers to readjust, learn, or change equipment, such as a permissive dialing period.

 Another example is an immediate switch from an analog television channel to a digital television channel on the same frequency, where the two cannot operate in parallel without interference.

 A flash cut can also define a procedure in which multiple components of computer infrastructure are upgraded in multiple ways, all at once, with no phase-in period.

-In film, an extremely brief shot, sometimes as short as one frame, which is nearly subliminal in effect.
-Also a series of short staccato shots that create a rhythmic effect.